NVIDIA/cuda-python/docs_src/source/install.md

 conda install -c nvidia cuda-python
 ```

+Conda packages are assigned a dependency to CUDA Toolkit:

+* cuda-cudart (Provides CUDA headers to enable writting NVRTC kernels with CUDA types)
+* cuda-nvrtc (Provides NVRTC shared library)

 ## Installing from Source

-### Requirements
+### Build Requirements

+* CUDA Toolkit headers
+* Cython
+* pyclibrary

+Remaining build and test dependencies are outlined in [requirements.txt](https://github.com/NVIDIA/cuda-python/blob/main/requirements.txt)

-Installing from source requires the latest CUDA Toolkit (CTK), matching the major.minor of CUDA Python.
-The installed package will still be compatible with all minor CTK versions.
+The version of CUDA Toolkit headers must match the major.minor of CUDA Python.
+Note that minor version compatibility will still be maintained.

-Environment variable CUDA_HOME must be set to CTK root directory:
+During the build process, environment variable `CUDA_HOME` or `CUDA_PATH` are used to find the location of CUDA headers.
+In particular, if your headers are located in path `/usr/local/cuda/include`, then you should set `CUDA_HOME` as follows:

 ```
 export CUDA_HOME=/usr/local/cuda
 ```

-Remaining build and test dependencies are outlined in [requirements.txt](https://github.com/NVIDIA/cuda-python/blob/main/requirements.txt)

 ### In-place